-Former Special Counsel Jack Smith testifies before US Congress committee
+‘Willfully broke the law’: Special Counsel Jack Smith testifies to Congress

 The 2020 election was a central part of Smith’s investigation.
 So were Trump’s actions on January 6, 2021, when thousands of his supporters stormed the US Capitol in an apparent attempt to disrupt the certification of the election results.

-Smith ultimately determined that Trump had intentionally attempted to subvert the vote, and in August 2023, a grand jury indicted Trump on four charges: conspiracy to defraud the country, obstructing an official proceeding, conspiracy to obstruct an official proceeding, and conspiracy against the free exercise of rights under the US Constitution.
+Smith ultimately determined that Trump had intentionally attempted to subvert the vote.
+In August 2023, a grand jury indicted Trump on four charges: conspiracy to defraud the country, obstructing an official proceeding, conspiracy to obstruct an official proceeding, and conspiracy against the free exercise of rights under the US Constitution.

-A separate grand jury, this time in the state of Florida, issued a second federal indictment related to probe that Smith led in June 2023.
+A separate grand jury, this time in the state of Florida, issued a second federal indictment in June 2023, related to another probe Smith led.

-That investigation focused on Trump’s decision to withhold classified documents after leaving office and defying a subpoena for their return.
+That investigation focused on Trump’s decision to withhold classified documents after leaving office and defy a subpoena for their return.
 Trump was ultimately charged with 40 counts, including conspiracy to obstruct justice, making false statements, and failing to adhere to standards concerning sensitive documents under the Espionage Act.

 Both federal cases were dropped after Trump was re-elected in 2024.
 It is Justice Department policy not to investigate or prosecute sitting presidents.
 Smith himself resigned shortly before Trump’s inauguration in January 2025.